Enthusiastic folks who wish to learn how to identify South Florida's wild plants

 GREETINGS!
 This free public workshop meets every third tuesday of each month.
 Novices & Experts alike are welcome.

-May's topic is the Vitaceae (Grape family).
+Our November topic is the Cucurbitaceae (Squash Family).
 Please bring in at least 3 plants, which needn’t necessarily cover the topic.
+It is best to bring plants with flowers and/or fruits, especially for those which you do not know.

 The Native Plant Workshop is FREE.
 Meeting time is at 5:00PM, the third Tuesday of each and every month.
 We convene at the Miami Dade College Kendall Campus’s Landscape Technology…